aryn-ai/sycamore/README.md

 ```
 You should see the bucket you created for $SYCAMORE_TEXTRACT_PREFIX.

-If you do not want to use Textract in your Sycamore job, then you can disable it by:
+- To disable Textract in your Sycamore job, then you can turn it off by:

 ```
 export ENABLE_TEXTRACT=false